bitovi/academy/src/angular/16-order-history-component/order-history-component.md

 <div [ngClass]="['first','second']">
 ```

-### To Verify Your Solution is Correct

-Update the menu-items spec file  __src/app/order/history/history.component.spec.ts__ to be:

-@sourceref ./history.component-1.spec.ts

-> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

-### The solution
+## P3: Solution

-__src/app/order/history.component.ts__
+✏️ Update __src/app/order/history.component.ts__

 @sourceref ./history.component-solution.ts
 @highlight 2, 22, 31-35, only

-__src/app/order/history.component.html__
+✏️ Update __src/app/order/history.component.html__

 @sourceref ./history.component-1.html
 @highlight 9-10,only

-## Exercise: Creating a Child Component to Handle Order States
+## Problem 4: Creating a Child Component to Handle Order States

-### The problem

-In this exercise, we will:
+We want to create a child component that will take a list of orders by status and display them, as well as actions a user can perform on an order.

+## P4: Technical Requirements

-- Group the orders by status.
+1. Group the orders by status.
-- Allow the user to change the status of an order.
+2. Allow the user to change the status of an order.
-- Allow the user to delete an order.
+3. Allow the user to delete an order.

 __NOTE!!__ To see that an order has changed, you will have to refresh the page!

-To complete this we will:
+To solve this problem:

 - Create a `ListComponent` in __src/app/order/list/list.component.ts__ that will take a list
   of orders and other values like: